Telefonica/check-license-compliance/README.md

 * `found-forbidden`: A boolean value indicating whether any forbidden license was found.
 * `found-warning`: A boolean value indicating whether any warning license was found.
+* `valid`: A boolean value indicating whether the check is valid according to the dependencies and the `failOnForbidden` and `failOnWarning` properties.
 * `report`: A report containing details about the result of the check.
 The report can be returned in different formats, that can be defined by using the [`reporter` configuration property](#configuration).
 The possible values are:
   * `text`: Generates a text report.
 This is the default reporter.
   * `markdown`: Generates a markdown report.
 This is very useful if you want to send the results to a GitHub comment in a PR, for example.